Lakeland Hiking Retreats

 This retreat is designed so that not only do you get to enjoy a weekend of good food, good company and no doubt some much needed relaxation, but that you also leave having experienced a sense of achievement.
 That you leave less afraid to experience new adventures and more inclined to live life to it’s fullest.

 Your accommodation for the weekend, Friday and Saturday night, in a traditional Nordic Tipi which includes its own log burning stove.

 The tipi’s are situated on a National Trust campsite with excellent facilities.
-This experience is about being in the simple tranquility of nature.
+This experience is about enjoying the simple tranquility of nature.

 Listening to birdsong as you wake.
 Watching the sunset behind the mountains as the campfire blazes.
 (Tipi’s are priced on a sharing basis – 2 people to a tipi) For more info on the accommodation click here.

-All your meals, which will be home cooked, healthy options.
+All of your meals for the duration of your stay.
 As a cookery teacher with over 10 years experience I pride myself on being able to make simple, hearty and delicious food.

 We will also be providing a packed lunch for the walk on the Saturday.
 The only meal not included in the price is your Saturday evening meal as we will be heading up to the pub for a post walk feast and maybe even a cheeky tipple!

 Guided full day hiking experience in the Langdale Valley with experienced Mountain Leader Cliff Lowther.